ducnguyen1604/hospitalWebPage/README.md

-# IE4727 Project - Video Call Feature 🎥📞
+# IE4727 Project

-This project includes a video call feature for online consultations.
-Follow the steps below to set up and run the project locally.
+# CarePlus - The Smart Healthcare Platform 🌐  with AI-Powered Assistant 🤖  and Virtual Consultations 💬

+CarePlus is an all-in-one healthcare platform designed to improve patient-doctor interactions, offering features like doctor profile browsing, appointment scheduling, and a built-in video call feature for virtual consultations.
+With a chatbot powered by Generative AI, it provides pre-diagnosis information and personalized doctor recommendations for a seamless healthcare experience.

+Experience seamless healthcare with CarePlus, where AI-powered assistants provide pre-diagnosis insights and personalized doctor recommendations, while virtual consultations bring doctors and patients together effortlessly!

 ## 🚀 How to Run Locally